osprey-dcs/data-platform/doc/admin/project/dp-master-todo.md

 ## misc query service
 * QueryResponseBidiStreamRequestStreamObserver.onNext() - check if operation is already in process before accepting a subsequent one (e.g., cursor not null)

-## build / deployment
+## documentation
-* update to latest Java version
-* update to latest mongodb
+* UML for important grpc API elements

+# ===== FEATURES FOR FUTURE VERSIONS =====

 ## simple data generator for demo / web application data
 * data generator with broader time range and different data types
 * include datasets / annotations / ingestion attributes and event metadata

-## documentation
-* UML for important grpc API elements

-# ===== FEATURES FOR FUTURE VERSIONS =====
+* what is the relationship to simulator that Chris is building

 ## strategy/design/prototype for ingestion data validation
 * do we want to enforce data type for PV in ingestion? what about array dimensions and nested data types etc